trammellmaurice/SAM/guardianradio/README.md

-# This is the signals intelligence portion of the project.
+# This is the signals portion of the project.

 ## Requirements: